 Your first step would be to research the country you plan on moving to carefully.
 Then get the main obstacles out of the way, such as working out what permits you will need as well as sort things like vaccinations, taxes and insurance.
-You will need to plan out the overall logistics of shifting your life from A to B. Secondly, find a good estate agent who can guide you through the process.
+You will need to plan out the overall logistics of shifting your life from A to B. Secondly, find a good estate agent where you want to move who can guide you through the process (for example if you want to move to Leytonstone in the UK look for an estate agent in Leytonstone etc).
 If you are going to be selling your current home, there will be the financial and legal side of that to take care of.
 You could check out advice online from Taylors and other similar websites for example.
-You may need to sell your possessions, or hire a storage unit if you plan on returning in the future.
+You may need to sell your possessions or hire a storage unit if you plan on returning in the future.
 You will also need to decide what to do with other property such as cars and pets- will they be coming with you?
 Make sure this is all taken care of before the big move.
 Whether you want to move to a different country for good or just for a while, here are some exciting reasons to take the plunge.

 The schools in the UK and US are some of the best in the world.
 Even within these countries, parents will often spend thousands to be close to better schools due to the importance of a good education.
 And so if you live outside these countries (particularly in a place with a less well-established education system) then moving would give you the opportunity to create a better future for your children.
 When you move abroad you have a chance to reconsider what kind of education you want for your child.
 You get to determine what you want your overseas experience to be.
 Taking the lead from those who move to get access to better education for their children could be a very wise move, and it is an excellent reason to consider relocating.
 This might seem like a huge decision, but if you want to give your children the best start in life then this is one way to do it.
 You will give them an amazing opportunity to see how other cultures live, play, learn and interact.
 Immersing them in the language will help them to pick it up easily, as well as provide the building blocks for them to easily learn other languages too.
 You could also consider moving to another country for higher education study yourself- such as an undergraduate degree, master’s degree or PHD.